Repeat Input Field in Fluent Forms

 - Label Placement: Determine the placement of the label, that you set previously, with respect to the input field.
 The available options are ‘Top’, ‘Left’, ‘Right’, and ‘Default’.
 All of those are self-explanatory except the ‘Default’.
 What it means is, that it will represent your global label placement settings.

 - Admin Field Label: If you want to show a different label for your admin users when they view the form submissions you can configure that using this option.
 It doesn’t have any actual effect on the form rather only for administrative purposes.

-- Enable Multiple Columns: Checkmark this option if the repeating field should have multiple input fields in multiple columns.
+- Enable Multiple Columns in Repeat Field: Checkmark this option if the repeating field should have multiple input fields in multiple columns.